jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 If we could educate the polar bear about evolution, she would know her endangered place in the story of Life.
 She could then assess what innovations polar bears need to prosper in the Artic's new environment.
 Perhaps male polar bears should help raise and protect their cubs.
 Or polar bears should hunt in packs to kill reindeer.
 Maybe the mighty flesh eaters should go south and diversify their diet with berries, grubs, and roots.

-Whatever new traits polar bears will eventually find, if they knew about evolution, they could roll their own dice until they find the adaptations they need to bring prosperity.
+Whatever new traits polar bears will eventually find, if they knew about evolution, they could roll their own dice until they find the adaptations needed to regain prosperity.
 At least by understanding how evolution works, polar bears wouldn't feel so frustrated as they walk in circles today, struggling to find seals in a changed environment.

 We know the future of polar bears because paleontologists, biologists, genealogists, and other specialists have mapped millions of species' habits, linages, and physiologies.
 This extensive knowledge lets scientists inform humanity about the history, status, and future of many creatures.